codsen/codsen/packages/string-uglify/README.md

 ## Main feature - it's not position-sensitive

+### Basic algorithm

+A basic uglification algorithm looks like this: take an array of class/id names, first-one gets name `a`, second `b`.
+After 26 letters are depleted, the next name gets `aa` and so on.

+Problem with this algorithm is that when you add or remove some classes from code, all others "below" in the list get shifted — their names change.

+Practically, this means, if you add a single new class high-enough, there will be code changes *all over the file*.

+Besides being simple, the second strength of this algorithm is that length-wise, class/id names are the shortest possible.

+### Our algorithm

+This program generates uglified names differently.
+It uses a special formula to turn the unique sequence of letters and their positions into another, unique combination of two or more letters.

-Uglified names are generated from the original string's characters and their positions.
-If you add, remove or shuffle strings in the input array, up to 0.1% of the uglified values might change.
+In this approach, if you add, remove or shuffle strings in the input array, up to 0.1% of the uglified values might change.

-The alternative algorithm would be to pick the values by their order in the reference array.
-The first name gets `a`, second gets `b`, 27th name gets `aa`, 28th gets `ab` and so on.
-While such alternative is faster, it's sensitive to the reference array's changes.
-One newly added class will change the names of everything generated so far.

-But this uglification library is very little prone to positional changes in the reference array.
+The drawback of this algorithm is that class/id names start at two-characters length and if that combination is taken, get three-character (or, with increasingly lesser probability, longer) names.

+Single-letter names are assigned during the cleanup phase: existing single-character names are left untouched, the remaining pool of letters is distributed the following way.

+We scan the list of uglified result names and check their first letter.
+If that letter is not taken, that name gets shortened to one letter.

 **[⬆ back to top](#)**